ivaibhavshah/push-notification-with-nodejs/README.md

   }
   ```
 - /bulkSend
-   In this you can only send to one token at once with body
+   In this you can send notification to multiple tokens at once with body
   ```
   {
     fcm_tokens: [],